 On the subject of muscle, the Q8 has 335 hp and 369 lb-ft of torque (coming in at a really low 1,370 rpm).
 This power is sent to all four-wheels through an 8-speed automatic transmission.

-The Environmental Protection Agency has yet to give a fuel economy estimate for the 2021 Q8, but the 2020 model is rated at 17 miles per gallon in the city, 21 mpg on the highway and 18 mpg in combined.
-That’s not particularly great for something with hybrid-like hardware, but it’s on par with most other large luxury SUVs.
+The Environmental Protection Agency (EPA) rates the 2021 Audi Q8 at 18 miles per gallon in the city, 23 mpg on the highway and 20 mpg combined.
+That’s on par with most other large luxury SUVs.
 The Q8 runs on premium fuel.

 The Q8’s maximum tow rating is pretty at 7,700 pounds.